akermu/emacs-libvterm/README.md

 Set the `:foreground` and `:background` attributes of the following faces to a color you like:

-- vterm-color-default-fg
-- vterm-color-default-bg
-- vterm-color-black-fg
-- vterm-color-black-bg
-- vterm-color-red-fg
-- vterm-color-green-bg
-- vterm-color-green-fg
+- vterm-color-default
-- vterm-color-yellow-bg
+- vterm-color-black
-- vterm-color-blue-fg
+- vterm-color-black
-- vterm-color-blue-bg
+- vterm-color-red
-- vterm-color-magenta-fg
+- vterm-color-green
-- vterm-color-magenta-bg
+- vterm-color-yellow
-- vterm-color-cyan-fg
+- vterm-color-blue
-- vterm-color-cyan-bg
+- vterm-color-magenta
-- vterm-color-white-fg
+- vterm-color-cyan
-- vterm-color-white-bg
+- vterm-color-white

 ## Related packages